FelixKrueger/IMPLICON/README.md

 ./filter_coordinates_mouse_allele_specific.py CpG_imprinted_positions_mouse.txt
 ```

-As outlined above, this requires the data to have been processed with SNPsplit first.
-In addition to the output for non-allelic processing above, this option also required the filename to contain `genome1` or `genome2` which is extracted and added to the methylation consistency file, like so:
+As outlined above, allele-specific processing requires the data to have been processed with `SNPsplit`.
+In addition to the output for non-allelic processing above, using the script [filter_coordinates_mouse_allele_specific.py](filter_coordinates_mouse_allele_specific.py) also requires the filenames to contain `genome1` (the reference) or `genome2` the alternative strain) which is extracted and added to the methylation consistency file as 'allele', like so:

 ```
 readID	sample	allele	implicon	1	2	3	4	5	6	7	8	9	10	11	12	13	14	15	16	17	18	19	20	21